What We Mean When We Talk About Inner Peace

 If you want to work with groups or non-profits organizing around issues of economic inequality, climate justice, immigration rights, domestic abuse, mass incarceration;

-If you want to confront racism and privilege;
+If you want to confront racism and privilege, or gender violence;

 If you want to dedicate your life to environmental stewardship;